 External school CCTV: Monitoring school playgrounds and car parks

-External CCTV systems can be deployed to deter fights from breaking out in the playground.
-If students know they are being watched, the risk could be reduced.
+External CCTV systems can help deter fights from breaking out in the playground.
+If students know they are under surveillance, this could reduce the risk of this occuring.

 In the event of more serious violence, or drug dealing taking place, your school CCTV system will capture any footage required as evidence.

-Furthermore, playgrounds get vandalised by yobs and need protection.
-Modern playgrounds cost a fair amount so a deterrent like CCTV would be a wise investment.
+Furthermore, playgrounds need protection from vandalism.
+Modern playgrounds cost a fair amount, so a deterrent like CCTV would be a wise investment.

-Additionally, ANPR CCTV cameras can be used to track and store the number plates of known sex offenders, or drug dealers.
+Additionally, ANPR CCTV cameras can track and store the number plates of known sex offenders or drug dealers.
 If the camera picks up the number plate, a designated member of staff can be alerted.

 Examples from the media of vandalism in schools:

 Over the past decade incidents of teachers being attacked at schools has risen dramatically.

 This is all in addition to the age-old, ongoing issues with bullying and pupils fighting.

 Well placed, internal school CCTV systems can help to address these threats.